divio/django-cms-explorer/README.rst

 Demo Project
 ------------

-The easiest way to install and test this project is the `django-cms-demo <https://github.com/divio/django-cms-demo>`_ project.
+The easiest way to install this project is the `django-cms-demo <https://github.com/divio/django-cms-demo>`_ project.
-Head over to the repository and follow the instructions within the ``README.txt``.
+Head over to the repository and follow the instructions in the ``README.txt``.

 Manual